real-CAK3D/real-CAK3D.github.io/README.md

 [![ReadMe Card](https://github-readme-stats.vercel.app/api/pin/?username=madushadhanushka&repo=simple-sqlite)](https://github.com/madushadhanushka/simple-sqlite)

-<p align="left">- A Discord Server Bot for the ꧁ᙃᥲყⱿ ᙅᗣҜӠᙃ꧂ Discord and<br>DayZ Servers.<br>- At the moment I have Livonia and Sakhal up and running, with<br>Chernarus on the way soon!<br>- The bot is still a work in progress and will most likley be finished end of 2025.</p>
+<p align="left">- A Discord Server Bot for the ꧁ᙃᥲყ Z ᙅᗣҜӠᙃ꧂ Discord and<br>DayZ Servers.<br>- At the moment I have Livonia and Sakhal up and running, with<br>Chernarus on the way soon!<br>- The bot is still a work in progress and will most likley be finished end of 2025.</p>

 <iframe src="https://discord.com/widget?id=1113078006278275184&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>